Fast & Affordable — Get custom sheet metal prototypes and parts from as fast 5 days.

 Bend to hole | ±0.381mm (0.015″) |

 Send us your 3D CAD and include any quantity, material or surface finish requirements, and our team will get back with a quote within 24 hours.
-Our comprehensive quote will include your sheet metal part price, shipping cost, lead times, and any remarks raised by our engineers.
+What to expect from our comprehensive quote?
+Sheet metal part price, shipping cost, lead times, and any remarks raised by our engineers.

 Sheet metal can be quickly cut into 2D profile shapes and formed out of a variety of high-strength materials, making it perfect for rapid tooling.
 Its per-unit pricing lowers significantly in production volumes.
 Combined with end-use materials and high throughput, sheet metal fabrication is a well-known production method.